symbolism of flowers

 leaves - simple with parallel veins, & no petiole/leaf stem ("sessile")

-root system - perennial bulbs
+root system - perennial bulbs (annuals live for one season, perennials come back each season)

-flower of life - gold chalice found in Marlic burials - 15 c BC
+flower of life - gold chalice

 lily?